Linking, traceability, and managing dependencies

 From Test you can add test plans, test suites, and test cases—which are linked, but not through a specific link type.
 Also, the test system creates and manages the associations of test results to test cases and test plans.

-Work items linked to code artifacts and builds
+Work items linked to code artifacts and build and release pipelines

 As you develop your software, you can capture which code changes and builds support the completion of a work item.
 In this way, your team can understand what work was done or how a bug was fixed through the audit trail of changes to the code base.

-The link types used to construct these links—as illustrated in the following image—are: Branch, Build, Changeset, Commit, Found in build, Integrated in build, Pull Request, and Versioned Item.
+The link types used to construct these links—as illustrated in the following image—are: Branch, Build, Changeset, Commit, Found in build, Integrated in build, Pull Request, Versioned Item, and Integrated in release environment.

 The link types used to construct these links—as illustrated in the following image—are: Branch, Build, Changeset, Commit, Pull Request, and Versioned Item.